Case study summary

 The right home environment is essential to health and wellbeing, and the condition and availability of housing can have a significant impact upon health and wellbeing.
 It is estimated that poor housing conditions are responsible for over 1,164 harmful events requiring medical treatment every year in Wakefield.

-As part of the area’s plan to tackle wider determinants of health, Wakefield CCG and Wakefield District Housing (WDH) have been working together to fund a number of schemes to improve housing and tenants’ and community health which has potentially reduced costs on the local health service by up to £1.5 million a year.
+As part of the area’s plan to tackle wider determinants of health, Wakefield CCG and Wakefield District Housing (WDH) have been working together to fund several schemes to improve housing and community health which has potentially reduced costs to the local health service by up to £1.5 million a year.

 Mental health navigators take referrals from the WDH Debt Team, housing officers and community safety officers on problems like hoarding, poor tenancy management and anti-social behaviour.
 They can prevent eviction and potential homelessness which place a greater strain on NHS mental health services and other secondary services.
-The team engaged with over 150 clients and the wellbeing caseworkers carried out over 400 interactions yielding a social return of £1.1 million.
+The navigators engaged with over 377 clients in 2018/19 while WDH wellbeing caseworkers engaged with 688 people yielding a joint social return of £1.9 million.

 Stubbing out smoking in Manchester